h3rald/nimhttpd/README.md

 - _port_ is the port to listen to (default: 1337).
 If the specified port is unavailable, the number will be incremented until an available port is found.
 - _address_ is the address to bind to (default: localhost).
 - _title_ is the title to use when listing the contents of a directory.
+- _-g_ enables all addresses to receive requests (should account for 4/6 flags)
 - _-4_ enables only IPv4
 - _-6_ enables only IPv6